iamNeverwell/Argentina-Fuel-Prices-Project/README.md

 ### January 29, 2023

 I attempted to upload the new, clean csv file into IBM Db2, but it errors out.
-I made sure I had the date format correct, and everything else seemed OK.
+I made sure I had the date format correct, and everything else seemed OK

 Upon searching the internet for answers, I found a few people that had the same problem as me, but none of the answers were helpful.
 I tried fiddling around on my own, I gave up on the IBM Db2.

+So I thought about uploading the file into my google drive and using the shareable link in the jupyter notebook.

+Nope.

 Then I tried Oracle MySQL, and it kept telling me the address was wrong until I got locked out.
 I waited the whole day, and I was still locked out.